[Skip to Content]

 Rating: Very Good (4)

-• The organization’s mandate and vision are clear and precise.
+• The organization’s mandate and vision are strong, clear and relevant.

 • Its achievements, initiatives, current activities and future plans are ambitious and embody its mandate and vision.